-- 3. placed on a waiting list to be considered for unconditional admission as space is available; - 4. held for subsequent review pending the submission of further requested or outstanding material; - 5. denied admissions (i.e. does not meet published admission standards)
+- 54 College of Natural and Applied Sciences 2023-2024 Graduate Catalog - 3. placed on a waiting list to be considered for unconditional admission as space is available; - 4. held for subsequent review pending the submission of further requested or outstanding material; or - 5. denied admissions (i.e. does not meet published admission standards)